buckbaskin/buckbaskin.github.io/content/celestial-navigation-for-drones.md

 This paper was used to simulate measurements in the parent paper, including testing against motion blur effects and testing the effect of wind conditions on accuracy.

-My interest comes in learning to create simulated imagery of celestial bodies for position estimation simulation, which seems like a subset of the application already covered in the paper.
+I have a few stacked interests in this topic.
+First, I'd like to create simulated imagery of celestial bodies and re-implement the paper.
+Second, I'd like to use the imagery to generate a synthetic map of the celestial sphere and connect that to compressive sensing topics to create a compact representation.
+From there I'd like to extend to position estimation and performing that in a simulated environment.
+N.B.
 The imagery synthesis also covers converting a star's database information into the theoretical observed position

 ## Star Databases